 A wide range of interrupt or event sources are available, including T/C overflow, Compare match and Capture for each timer and CC channel.

-PORTC, PORTD, PORTE and PORTF each has one Timer/Counter 0 and one Timer/Counter 1.
-Notation of these timers are TCC0, TimerC1, TCD0, TCD1, TCE0, TCE1, TCF0, and TCF1.
+PORTC and PORTD each has one Timer/Counter 0 and one Timer/Counter 1.
+PORTE has one Timer/Counter 0.
+Notation of these timers are TCC0, TCC1, TCD0, TCD1, and TCE0.

 16. AWEX - Advanced Waveform Extension